snphillips/twohue-leaderboard-server/README.md

 ## Twohue Leaderboard Server

-This is the backend server for the color-mixing game TwoHue which can be found here: https://github.com/snphillips/twohue.git
+This is the backend server for the color-mixing game TwoHue.
+TwoHue the React app can be found here: https://github.com/snphillips/twohue.git

 View the deployed game here: https://twohue.surge.sh/